Organ repertoire

 The organ repertoire is considered to be the largest and oldest repertory of all musical instruments.
 Because of the organ's (or pipe organ's) prominence in worship in Western Europe from the Middle Ages on, a significant portion of organ repertoire is sacred in nature.
-The organ's suitability for improvisation by a single performer is well adapted to this liturgical role and has allowed many blind organists to achieve fame; it also accounts for the relatively late emergence of written compositions for the instrument in the Renaissance.
+The organ's suitability for improvisation by a single performer is well adapted to this liturgical role (and has allowed many blind organists to achieve fame); it also accounts for the relatively late emergence of written compositions for the instrument in the Renaissance.
 Although instruments are still disallowed in most Eastern churches, organs have found their way into a few synagogues as well as secular venues where organ recitals take place.

 Renaissance

 The earliest surviving keyboard compositions (keyboard music was not instrument-specific until the sixteenth century) are from England (Robertsbridge Codex c.
 1365) and Italy (Faenza Codex, 15th century).
 The organ is specified in Marco Antonio Cavazzoni's Recerchari, motetti, canzoni [...] libro primo, printed in Venice in 1523.

 The English virginal style was a manner of composition and performance prevalent in the sixteenth and early seventeenth centuries; some manuscripts are preserved in the Fitzwilliam Virginal Book.
 Sweelinck was strongly influenced by this style.
-Organ music was almost exclusively based on learned contrapuntal, exemplified by the Fantasia ("Fancy"), as well as works based on contrapuntal treatment of chant.
-Composers well known for their choral works wrote organ music, for example Tallis, Byrd and Gibbons.
+Organ music was based almost exclusively on learned counterpoint, exemplified by the Fantasia ("Fancy"), as well as works based on contrapuntal treatment of chant.
+Many composers well known for their choral works wrote organ music as well, for example Tallis, Byrd, and Gibbons.

 Baroque

 France

-In France, baroque organ music (referred to as French classical music, despite being from the Baroque period) was almost exclusively liturgical in nature and composed and performed in a very systemized manner.
+In France, Baroque organ music (referred to as French classical music, despite being from the Baroque period) was almost exclusively liturgical in nature and was composed and performed in a very systemized manner.
 In addition, the organs were built along standardized lines.
-The compositions were smaller scale compared with those in other countries.
+The compositions were of smaller scale than those composed in other countries.
 Some of the forms (the Plein jeu, the Récit de Cromorne, and the Tierce en Taille, for example) utilized almost no counterpoint, while others (the Duo, the Trio, and the Fugue) were contrapuntal in nature (though the counterpoint was not generally as complex as in Germany).